MicrosoftDocs/powerbi-docs/powerbi-docs/sample-human-resources.md

 ### Get the Excel workbook for this sample

 If you want to view the data source for this sample, it's also available as an [Excel workbook](https://go.microsoft.com/fwlink/?LinkId=529780).
 The workbook contains Power View sheets that you can view and modify.
 To see the raw data, enable the Data Analysis add-ins, and then select **Power Pivot > Manage**.
-To enable the Power View and Power Pivot add-ins, see [Take a look at the Excel samples from inside Excel itself](sample-datasets.md#optional-take-a-look-at-the-excel-samples-from-inside-excel-itself) for details.
+To enable the Power View and Power Pivot add-ins, see [Explore the Excel samples inside Excel itself](sample-datasets.md#optional-explore-the-excel-samples-inside-excel-itself) for details.

 ## New hires
-Let’s explore new hires first.
+Let's explore new hires first.

 1. In your workspace, select the **Dashboards** tab, and open the **Human Resources Sample** dashboard.
 2. On the dashboard, select the **New Hire Count, New Hires Same Period Last Year, Actives YoY % Change By Month** tile.